-A "US Person" for purposes of this Prospectus is a person who is in either of the following two categories: (a) a person included in the definition of "US person" under Rule 902 of Regulation S under the 1933 Act or (b) a person excluded from the definition of a "Non-United States person" as used in CFTC Rule 4.7.
-For the avoidance of doubt, a person is excluded from this definition of US Person only if he or it does not satisfy any of the definitions of "US person" in Rule 902 and qualifies as a "Non-United States person" under CFTC Rule 4.7.
+A "U.S. Person" is a person who is in either of the following two categories: (i) a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act or (ii) a person excluded from the definition of a "Non-United States person" as used in CFTC Rule 4.7.
+For the avoidance of doubt, a person is excluded from this definition of U.S. Person only if he or it does not satisfy any of the definitions of "U.S. person" in Rule 902 of Regulation S under the 1933 Act and qualifies as a "Non-United States person" under CFTC Rule 4.7.

-"US person" under Rule 902 of Regulation S includes the following:
+"U.S. person" under Rule 902 includes the following:

-- (a) any natural person resident in the United States; - (b) any partnership or corporation organised or incorporated under the laws of the United States; - (c) any estate of which any executor or administrator is a US person; - (d) any trust of which any trustee is a US person; - (e) any agency or branch of a non-US entity located in the United States; - (f) any non-discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary for the benefit or account of a US person; - (g) any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organised, incorporated or (if an individual) resident in the United States; and - (h) any partnership or corporation if: - (i) organised or incorporated under the laws of any non-US jurisdiction; and - (ii) formed by a US person principally for the purpose of investing in securities not registered under the 1933 Act, unless it is organised or incorporated, and owned, by accredited investors (as defined in Rule 501(a) of Regulation D under the 1933 Act) who are not natural persons, estates or trusts.
+- (a) any natural person resident in the United States; - (b) any partnership or corporation organised or incorporated under the laws of the United States;

+- (c) any estate of which any executor or administrator is a U.S. person; - (d) any trust of which any trustee is a U.S. person; - (e) any agency or branch of a non-U.S. entity located in the United States; - (f) any non-discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary for the benefit or account of a U.S. person; - (g) any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organised, incorporated or (if an individual) resident in the United States; and - (h) any partnership or corporation if: - (i) organised or incorporated under the laws of any non-U.S. jurisdiction; and - (ii) formed by a U.S. person principally for the purpose of investing in securities not registered under the 1933 Act, unless it is organised or incorporated, and owned, by accredited investors (as defined in Rule 501(a) of Regulation D under the 1933 Act) who are not natural persons, estates or trusts.